Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

-Friedland et al.~\cite{excel_12} introduce cTNN (Tensor Nuclear Norm based on CP) as the convex relaxation of the tensor CP-rank:
+Friedland and Lim~\cite{excel_12} introduce cTNN (Tensor Nuclear Norm based on CP) as the convex relaxation of the tensor CP-rank:

-where $\|\mathbf{u}_i\| = \|\mathbf{v}_i\| = \|\mathbf{w}_i\| = 1$ and $\circ$ represents the vector outer product.
-However, for a given tensor $\mathcal{T}\in\mathbb{R}^{n_1\times n_2\times n_3}$, minimizing the surrogate objection $\|\mathcal{T}\|_{cTNN}$ directly is difficult due to the fact that the CP-rank is usually NP-complete~\cite{excel_11,excel_42}, which also means we cannot verify the consistency of cTNN's implicit decomposition with the ground-truth CP-decomposition.
-Meanwhile, it is hard to measure the cTNN's tightness relative to the CP-rank since whether cTNN satisfies the continuous analogue of Comon's conjecture~\cite{excel_12} remains unknown.
-Although Yuan et al.~\cite{excel_13} give the sub-gradient of cTNN by leveraging its dual property, the high computational cost makes it difficult to implement.
+where $\|\mathbf{u}_i\| = \|\mathbf{v}_i\| = \|\mathbf{w}_i\| = 1$ and $\circ$ represents the vector outer product\footnote{{Please see}~\cite{excel_9} or our supplementary materials for more details.}.
+However, for a given tensor $\mathcal{T}\in\mathbb{R}^{n_1\times n_2\times n_3}$, minimizing the surrogate objection $\|\mathcal{T}\|_{cTNN}$ directly is difficult due to the fact that computing CP-rank is usually NP-complete~\cite{excel_11,excel_42} and computing cTNN is NP-hard in some sense~\cite{excel_12}, which also mean we cannot verify the consistency of cTNN's implicit decomposition with the ground-truth CP-decomposition. {Meanwhile, it is hard to measure the cTNN's tightness relative to the CP-rank\footnote{For the matrix case, the nuclear norm is the conjugate of the conjugate function of the rank function in the unit ball.
+However, it is still unknown whether this property holds for cTNN and CP-rank.}. } Although Yuan and Zhang~\cite{excel_13} give the sub-gradient of cTNN by leveraging its dual property, the high computational cost makes it difficult to implement.

-To reduce the calculation cost, Liu et al.~\cite{excel_1_1} define a kind of tensor nuclear norm named SNN (Sum of Nuclear Norm) based on the Tucker decomposition~\cite{excel_30}:
+To reduce the computation cost of computing the rank surrogate function, Liu et al.~\cite{excel_1_1} define a kind of tensor nuclear norm named SNN (Sum of Nuclear Norm) based on the Tucker decomposition~\cite{excel_30}:

-where $\mathcal{T} \in \mathbb{R}^{n_1\times \ldots\times n_{dim}}$, $\mathbf{T}_{(i)}$ denotes unfolding the tensor along the $i$-th dimension, and $\|\cdot\|_*$ is the nuclear norm of a matrix, i.e., sum of singular values.
+where $\mathcal{T} \in \mathbb{R}^{n_1\times \ldots\times n_{{d}}}$, $\mathbf{T}_{(i)}\in\mathbb{R}^{(n_1\ldots n_{i-1}n_{i+1}\ldots n_{{d}})\times n_i}$ denotes unfolding the tensor along the $i$-th dimension, and $\|\cdot\|_*$ is the nuclear norm of a matrix, i.e., sum of singular values.
 The convenient calculation algorithm makes SNN widely used~\cite{TNNLS_fu2016tensor,TNNLS_LiuGeneralized,excel_1_1,excel_15,excel_17_1}.
-It is worth to mentioned that, although SNN has a similar representation to matrix case, Paredes et al.~\cite{excel_16} point out that SNN is not the tightest convex relaxation of the Tucker-n-rank~\cite{excel_31}, and is actually an overlap regularization of it. \cite{Latent_2010,Latent_2013,Latent_2014} also propose a new regularizer named Latent Trace Norm to better approximate the tensor rank function.
+It is worth to mentioned that, although SNN has a similar representation to matrix case, Paredes and Pontil~\cite{excel_16} point out that SNN is not the tightest convex relaxation of the multilinear rank~\cite{multilinear_rank}, and is actually an overlap regularization of it.
+References~\cite{Latent_2010,Latent_2013,Latent_2014} also propose a new regularizer named Latent Trace Norm to better approximate the tensor rank function.
 In addition, due to unfolding the tensor directly along each dimension, the information utilization of SNN based model is insufficient.